 Where to Find the Most Mysterious Islands around the World

 As the world is so BIG there are so many hidden secrets waiting to be discovered.
 One of the most interesting places where you can find an unearthed mystery is in the ocean.
 It’s absolutely massive and full of sunken secrets and treasure troves.
 Agness and Cez from etramping.com love a mystery and often stumble upon folklores and intriguing tales from their adventures.
-These islands listed below are just a handful in comparison to the amount of unknown discoveries out there… Get inspired!
+These islands listed below are just a handful in comparison to the number of unknown discoveries out there… Get inspired!

 The Socotra Island